Last updated on 11/26/2013

 Best Advanced Compact Digital Camera

 The advanced or "pro-sumer" compact market is now beginning to even further blend the lines between mirrorless and point and shoot.
 Larger sensors, bright lenses, RAW capture, and a wide array of external manual controls define these cameras and set them apart from their cheaper brethren.
 Enthusiasts love them, and pros are known to tuck one away in their dSLR bags.
-While the competition is stiff, the Sony RX100 stands apart due entirely to its oversized, 1-inch 20.9 megapixel sensor.
+While the competition is stiff, the Sony RX100 II stands apart due entirely to its oversized, 1-inch 20.9 megapixel sensor, which is now also backlit.
 Sensor size is generally a clear indicator of resulting image quality and is crucial to achieving that dreamy out-of-focus effect called bokeh.
 The RX100's sensor is the same size as that in the Nikon 1 series, and is therefore much better in low light than the rest of the advanced compact field.
-It is also much more expensive than the rest, however, and the Olympus XZ-1, Canon S100 or new Panasonic LX7 are all worth a look as well.
+It is also much more expensive than the rest, however, and the Pentax MX-1, Canon S100 or Panasonic LX7 are all worth a look as well.

 Best Entry-Level DSLR